xero-q/linear-regression-deployed-fastapi/README.md

 ### Model of Linear Regression

-This model was trained with data from the athletes.csv file.
+This model was trained with data from the athletes.csv file using scikit-learn library.
 It can predict the weight of an athlete based on his/her height and gender.

 Endpoint structure: